macs30200-s23/replication-materials-yuzhouw313/README.md

 ![alt text](https://github.com/macs30200-s23/replication-materials-yuzhouw313/blob/main/pictures_README/crime_rolling.png)

-<span style="color:red">Notice that, when comparing the monthly rolling means for Twitter anti-Chinese dataset and FBI anti-Asian hate crime dataset, we see a delaying trend in the former.
-That is, the increase and spike of the FBI anti-Asian Hate Crimes precede those of the Twitter data.</span>
+### Notice that, when comparing the monthly rolling means for Twitter anti-Chinese dataset and FBI anti-Asian hate crime dataset, we see a delaying trend in the former.
+That is, the increase and spike of the FBI anti-Asian Hate Crimes precede those of the Twitter data.
+Although without further statistical analysis and causality test we cannot conclude any correlation or causality between the two variables, we can have a sense of the order or prediction power of these two variables.

 ## How to Cite